BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_09.md

 !enc(239, nil, ["Old", "Good"], "West Gearen City (North)")

 Enter the power plant at the top.
 In the door to the left, head up.
 Pick up the *Metal Coat* here.
 Head down the stairs: for a quest, gather 5 Electric types, and 5 Fire types to donate.
-The easiest way to do this is to breed a mon of each type and take all their babies back.
+The easiest way to do this is to breed a Pokemon of each type and take all their babies back.
 Return to each person with the 5 Pokemon to get the *Electirizer* and *Magmarizer*.
 Pick up 2 *Cell Batteries* next to the Electrodes.

 Head down from the factory and go left.